wmhilton-stoplight/platform-docs/4.-documentation/a.overview.md

 #### API Reference

 An accurate, up-to-date, and detailed API reference is one of the essential pieces of your developer experience.

-An API reference contains:
+API reference documentation has a couple of simple goals:

-- Authentication information
-- Endpoint descriptions, parameters, and responses
-- Example requests and responses
-- Models
-- Error messages
+- Help developers understand what’s possible with your API
+- Show developers how to move from documentation to code

+This documentation focuses on all the endpoints (a.k.a "operations") available in an API, and helps explain potential input and output values that can be in requests and responses.
+Some API reference documentation will just show an example, but it's more useful to expand upon that and explain not just what those values mean, but what other values could also be valid in various contexts.

 _Learn more about [API reference documentation with Stoplight](./b.types-of-documentation.md)._